SMS V47: 1917

 The Flanders-based torpedo boat flotillas continued to launch sorties against the Channel, with the next encounter with the Royal Navy occurring on the night of April 20/21.
 Six torpedo boats (Group Gautier) were to bombard Dover and attack the Dover Barrage on the north side of the channel, with six more (Group Albrecht – V47, V68, V70, G91, G95 and G96 were to attack Calais and the southern part of the barrage.
 Three more torpedo boats were to operate near the Downs.
 Group Albrecht arrived off Calais at about 23:15 hr and fired about 300 shells before withdrawing.
 Group Gautier fired on and damaged an armed trawler, the Sabreur, and ineffectually shelled Dover.
 On the return journey they were intercepted by the British destroyers Swift and Broke which sank the torpedo boats G42 and G85.

+On 11 September 1917, V47, together with S18, S24, V67 and V68, left Flanders for Germany.
+After repair, V47 was ordered to rejoin the Flanders Flotilla.
+V47, together with V68, V69, S61 and S64 set out from Germany on 22 November.
+The coastal torpedo boats A60 and A61 were sent to escort the incoming ships into Zeebrugge, but while waiting near the rendezvous point, A60 struck a mine and sank.
+The five incoming ships took an alternative route to Zeebrugge.
+On the night of 5/6 December 1917, V47 was hit by a bomb during an air raid on Zeebrugge.
+The bomb did not explode, and caused only minor damage.